leeya018/firestore-practice/README.md

 ## useAuth hook to ensure protected routing to root home page

 ## option of protected rout component which I am not using but its commented out

+## main page root use can switch to page \_useAuth to make it the page.tsx